 Ray Manzarek and John Densmore were the jazz aficionados of The Doors.
-In the back of their minds they hoped to be able to create a jazz-oriented album.
+In the backs of their minds they hoped to be able to create a jazz-oriented album.
 “The Soft Parade,” which was released July 18, 1969, was that jazz album, and it reveals a band unsure of how to proceed artistically.

-“The Soft Parade” took the longest of The Doors’ albums to produce and was the most expensive as well.
+“The Soft Parade” took the longest of The Doors’ albums to record and it was the most expensive as well.
 Recording started in November 1968 after The Doors had returned from their European tour and ran through June 1969 at a cost of $90,000.
-(By contrast, “Pet Sounds” cost just over $70,000, a staggering amount for a record in 1966, and “Sergeant Pepper’s Lonely Hearts Club Band” is estimated to have cost around $75,000.)
+(By contrast, “Pet Sounds” cost just over $70,000, a staggering amount for a rock album in 1966, and “Sergeant Pepper’s Lonely Hearts Club Band” is estimated to have cost around $75,000.)

-“The Soft Parade” signaled another first for the band, because the songs were given individual writing credits instead of the collective ‘The Doors.’
-The songs on “The Soft Parade” are divided almost equally between Morrison and Krieger, and it’s easily discernible who wrote what.
+“The Soft Parade” signaled another somewhat ominous first for the band, in that the songs were given individual writing credits instead of the collective ‘The Doors.’
+The songs on “The Soft Parade” are divided almost evenly between Morrison and Krieger, and it’s easily discernible who wrote what.
 Songs written by Krieger have all the string orchestrations, while Morrison’s songs adhere to a more rough-hewn rock sound.

-Robby Krieger wrote “Touch Me,” the song that would become the hit single off the album.
-Originally titled “Hit Me” the song’s inspiration came from Krieger’s contentious relationship with girlfriend Lynn (who would also be the inspiration for the line in “Love Her Madly”: “don’t you love her as she’s walking out the door”).
+Robby Krieger wrote “Touch Me,” the song that would become the album’s hit single.
+Originally titled “Hit Me” the song’s inspiration came from Krieger’s contentious relationship with girlfriend Lynn (who would also be the inspiration for the line in “Love Her Madly”: “Don’t you love her as she’s walking out the door”).
 “Hit Me”‘s title was changed because Morrison didn’t want to be the onstage recipient of what fans might interpret as an invitation.

 Originally published July 18, 2014.
 An earlier version of this article appears in “The Doors Examined.”